Zero paid placements. No brand can pay to rank higher on Simscanner.

 Transparency

 An open ledger of what is sourced and what still needs a primary source.
-Most plan and policy fields are now verified; speed, review, and overall-score rows remain pending.
-Each field publishes independently as it is verified on both sides.
+Most plan and policy fields are now verified; speed, review, and overall-score rows are modelled estimates.
+Each field is sourced independently on both sides.

 Plan model, pricing, fair use, hotspot, KYC, and refund are sourced for both brands.
 See Holafly's profile at Holafly and open the Ubigi profile for full per-country detail.